Shared free/busy in Exchange 2013 hybrid deployments

 Several components in a hybrid deployment are required to enable the shared free/busy feature in a Microsoft Exchange Server 2013 deployment:

-Federation trust Both the on-premises and Microsoft Office 365 service organizations need to have a federation trust established with the Windows Azure AD authentication system.
-A federation trust is a one-to-one relationship with the Windows Azure AD authentication system that defines parameters for your Exchange organization.
+Federation trust Both the on-premises and Microsoft Office 365 service organizations need to have a federation trust established with the Azure Active Directory authentication system.
+A federation trust is a one-to-one relationship with the Azure AD authentication system that defines parameters for your Exchange organization.
 The system uses these parameters when acting as a trust broker between your on-premises and Office 365 service organization to exchange free/busy information between on-premises and Exchange Online organization users.

 Learn more at Sharing.